Amitabh Bachchan

 Mere Buddy from Bhootnath Amitabh Bachchan

-Chalo Jaane Do from Bhootnath Amitabh Bachchan
+Chalo Jaane Do from Bhootnath Amitabh

 Kehta Hai Baabul from Baabul Jagjit Singh